marco262/my_wiki/data/onednd/subclass/war-domain.md

 ### 3rd Level: War Priest

 Your training with weapons allows you to use the Mastery property of one kind of Simple or Martial weapon with which you have proficiency.
-Whenever you finish a Long Rest, you can change the kind of weapon you chose to another eligible kind.
+Whenever you finish a [[glossary:Long Rest]], you can change the kind of weapon you chose to another eligible kind.

 In addition, you can make one weapon attack as a Bonus Action.
 You can use this Bonus Action a number of times equal to your Wisdom modifier (minimum of once).
-You regain all expended uses when you finish a Short Rest or Long Rest.
+You regain all expended uses when you finish a Short Rest or [[glossary:Long Rest]].

 ### 3rd Level: Guided Strike